 It’s important to build these relationships so that they can develop a personal understanding of your history and situation.
 Plus, it’s a bad sign if there is a constant rotation of doctors at any venture since it implies underlying reasons that would push physicians to find work at other ventures.

 Lastly, always be aware that the practice of naturopathic medicine is very diverse and many ventures will offer different solutions and services.
 Oftentimes, physicians will specialize in one area which many dictate how they practice and what they treat.

-For example, focus areas may include nature cure (the practice of changing diet and lifestyle to address health concerns), homeopathy, regenerative injection therapy (which includes several types of intramuscular and intra-articular injections to stimulate your body’s own healing mechanisms), bioidentical hormone replacement therapy, medical aesthetics, primary care and more.
+For example, focus areas may include nature cure (the practice of changing diet and lifestyle to address health concerns), homeopathy, regenerative injection therapy (which includes several types of intramuscular and intra-articular injections to stimulate your body’s own healing mechanisms), bioidentical hormone replacement therapy, medical aesthetics (like Botox), primary care and more.

 It is always important to understand what type of naturopathic doctor you are looking for so you can do thorough research and find someone that perfectly suits your needs.

 On that note, I’d like to wrap things up by sharing how I personally practice naturopathic medicine so that you can get a general idea of where I’m coming from.